 The current committees (and the respective chairs) are:

-- Budget (Kent Graham)- responsible for establishing the budget for the Association.
+- Budget (Lou Fills)- responsible for establishing the budget for the Association.
 May also act as the auditing committee at the request of the Board.

 - Architectural Control (Liz Hollerman)- )- reviews and approves all requests for external Homeowner modifications, additions and cosmetic enhancements.
 Committee also sets the standards for the Association regarding external appearances and conformity with CC&Rs and MCCA rules.

 - Landscape (Duane Hopper)- Manages the maintenance and improvements to the Copper Tree common area landscaping and irrigation systems

 - Social (Trudy Lane and Roxanne Bliss)- Plans and manages all community social activities

 - Technical (Kira Hollerman)- assists homeowners in limited technical support regarding computer relate issues.
 Also support the Board with technical aspects of the security cameras and the maintenance of the website.